After reading this guide, you will be able to:

 TL;DR

-Windows dictation is genuinely useful until you reach the edge of what it was designed for.
-Win+H, or Windows Voice Typing, the panel you open with the Windows key plus H, is the one most people know.
-The panel is free and needs no install, yet Microsoft's own documentation is clear that voice typing requires an internet connection and routes your microphone audio to cloud speech services.
-For anyone on a shaky connection, a locked-down work laptop, or who simply does not want their voice leaving the machine, that alone ends the conversation before the first word.
+Windows Voice Typing is genuinely handy until you reach the edge of what it was built for, and the edge comes up fast.
+The hard limit is architectural.
+Microsoft's own documentation is clear that voice typing requires an internet connection and routes your microphone audio to cloud speech services.
+For anyone on a shaky connection, a locked-down work laptop, or who just does not want their voice leaving the machine, that ends the conversation before the first word.

 TL;DR

-SayOnce is our own tool, and we built it for the one thing Win+H cannot do, which is dictate without ever touching the cloud on software you pay for once.
-Recognition runs on your machine with the NVIDIA Parakeet V3 model, about 478 MB downloaded on first run, and it is CPU-first so a graphics card stays optional.
-You hold a global hotkey, speak, and the text drops into the app you are working in, whether that is Word, a browser, or a VS Code editor.
-Three rules-based presets clean up the output.
-Prose mode fixes punctuation and capitalization, Code mode leaves your identifiers alone, and Email mode tightens a short message.
-A personal dictionary catches names the model would miss, and a Files tab batch-transcribes recordings to plain text.
-Think of it as the offline, buy-once end of our wider roundup of the best dictation software for Windows.
+SayOnce is the tool we build, and it aims straight at the one thing Win+H cannot do: dictate without ever touching the cloud, on software you pay for once.
+Recognition runs on your machine with the NVIDIA Parakeet V3 model, about 478 MB pulled on first run, and it is CPU-first, so a graphics card stays optional.
+You hold a global hotkey (Ctrl+Win by default), speak, and the text drops into whatever window has focus, from Word to a browser to your code editor.
+Three rules-based presets clean up the output: Prose fixes punctuation and capitals, Code leaves your identifiers alone, and Email tightens a short message.
+A personal dictionary catches the names Win+H kept mangling, and a Files tab works as an audio and video to text transcriber, batch-converting recordings to plain text.
+You can read the full feature list on the SayOnce product page, and there is a free tier so you can test it before you buy.

 Pros: